April 20, 2026

 How to choose

-The right onboarding software depends on what "onboarding" actually means for your organization.
+The right onboarding software depends on what "onboarding" means for your organization.

-If onboarding is primarily an IT and provisioning problem — shipping laptops, setting up app access, configuring security groups — Rippling handles that better than anyone else on this list.
+If it's primarily an IT and provisioning problem (laptops, app access, security groups), Rippling handles that better than anyone else here.
 If you're hiring across borders and need compliant contracts in dozens of countries, Deel is the clear choice.

-It's also worth noting that Doozy doesn't have to replace your HRIS.
+Doozy doesn't have to replace your HRIS.
 If you're already using Rippling, HiBob, Deel, or any of the other platforms on this list, Doozy layers on top.
 Your HRIS handles contracts, payroll, and compliance.
-Doozy picks up the start date and department data via its HRIS integration and runs the Slack side automatically — welcome messages, buddy introductions, quizzes, task checklists, pulse surveys.
+Doozy picks up the start date and department data via its HRIS integration and runs the Slack side: welcome messages, buddy introductions, quizzes, task checklists, pulse surveys.
 You keep the system of record you already have and add the engagement layer that portals struggle with.

-If your challenge is making sure new hires actually feel connected, complete their training, and meet their team — and your team works in Slack — try Doozy free for 14 days and set up your first onboarding track in under fifteen minutes.
+If your challenge is making sure new hires feel connected, complete their training, and meet their team, and your team works in Slack, try Doozy free for 14 days and set up your first onboarding track in under fifteen minutes.

 Written by Milo Hill